gardiens/Time-Series-Library_skeleton/readme.md

   ```py
    pip install requirements.txt
    ```
+   if you are working on the dataset NTU RGB+D you may need to download [ffmpeg](https://ffmpeg.org/about.html)
 3. If you want to use NTU_RGB download the dataset [here](https://rose1.ntu.edu.sg/dataset/actionRecognition/)
 4. run txt2npy.
 the file .npy should be stored in dataset/NTU_RGB+D/numpyed/ and the raw data should be in dataset/NTU_RGB+D/raw/